 Kristina conducts internal investigations and compliance assessments for companies headquartered in the United States and abroad, represents clients in enforcement matters, and helps companies develop and implement compliance policies and strategies for their domestic and international operations.
 She also represents boards and audit committees following criminal matters.

 Kristina has represented multinational corporations across the financial services, health care, technology, engineering, and manufacturing industries.
 She has led investigations and compliance reviews in the Middle East, China, and Europe.
 Kristina’s Russian and Ukrainian background contributes to the global nature of her practice.

-Previously, Kristina clerked for the Honorable Sally D. Adkins at the U.S. Court of Appeals of Maryland.
-While in law school, she served as an executive comments and notes editor for Maryland Law Review and worked as a writing fellow in the legal writing program for two years.
-She also served as a student attorney at the law school’s Clinical Office where she represented a father in a termination of parental rights case before the Maryland Court of Special Appeals, as well as interning at the Maryland Office of the Public Defender as a recipient of Maryland Public Interest Law Project Grant.
+Kristina maintains an active pro bono practice.
+She leads the firm’s collaboration with Public International Law & Policy Group on the Ukraine Accountability Initiative.
+While in law school, Kristina served as a student attorney at the law school’s Clinical Office, where she represented a father in a termination of parental rights case before the Maryland Court of Special Appeals, as well as interning at the Maryland Office of the Public Defender as a recipient of Maryland Public Interest Law Project Grant.